PX4/PX4-user_guide/en/dronecan/holybro_m8n_gps.md

 ### Enable DroneCAN

-In order to use the ARK GPS board, connect it to the Pixhawk CAN bus and enable the UAVCAN driver by setting parameter [UAVCAN_ENABLE](../advanced_config/parameter_reference.md#UAVCAN_ENABLE) to `2` for dynamic node allocation (or `3` if using [DroneCAN ESCs](../dronecan/escs.md)).
+In order to use the ARK GPS board, connect it to the Pixhawk CAN bus and enable the DroneCAN driver by setting parameter [UAVCAN_ENABLE](../advanced_config/parameter_reference.md#UAVCAN_ENABLE) to `2` for dynamic node allocation (or `3` if using [DroneCAN ESCs](../dronecan/escs.md)).

 The steps are:

 - In *QGroundControl* set the parameter [UAVCAN_ENABLE](../advanced_config/parameter_reference.md#UAVCAN_ENABLE) to `2` or `3` and reboot (see [Finding/Updating Parameters](../advanced_config/parameters.md)).
-- Connect ARK GPS CAN to the Pixhawk CAN.
+- Connect GPS CAN to the Pixhawk CAN.

 Once enabled, the module will be detected on boot.
 GPS data should arrive at 5Hz.

 DroneCAN configuration in PX4 is explained in more detail in [DroneCAN > Enabling DroneCAN](../dronecan/README.md#enabling-dronecan).

-### PX4 Configuration
+### Sensor Position Configuration

-You need to set necessary [DroneCAN](README.md) parameters and define offsets if the sensor is not centred within the vehicle:
+If the sensor is not centred within the vehicle you will also need to define sensor offsets:

 - Enable GPS yaw fusion by setting bit 3 of [EKF2_GPS_CTRL](../advanced_config/parameter_reference.md#EKF2_GPS_CTRL) to true.
 - Enable [UAVCAN_SUB_GPS](../advanced_config/parameter_reference.md#UAVCAN_SUB_GPS), [UAVCAN_SUB_MAG](../advanced_config/parameter_reference.md#UAVCAN_SUB_MAG), and [UAVCAN_SUB_BARO](../advanced_config/parameter_reference.md#UAVCAN_SUB_BARO).